-- E. General Requirements. - 1.
-When workforce housing units are part of a larger project, they shall be geographically dispersed throughout the development. - 2.
-Multi-family Workforce Housing, as defined by RSA 674:58 II, is permitted in any district that permits multifamily housing and in the Rural District, however there may be no more than one such building permitted per lot in the Rural District. - F. Conditional Use Permits.
+E. General Requirements.

+- 1. When workforce housing units are part of a larger project, they shall be geographically dispersed throughout the development. - 2.
+Multi-family Workforce Housing, as defined by RSA 674:58 II, is permitted in any district that permits multifamily housing and in the Rural District.

+- F. Conditional Use Permits.
 The Planning Board is hereby authorized to issue conditional use permits for an innovative design that would require waiver or modification of the lot and yard standards of the zoning district(s) in which the proposal is located.
 The Board may allow waivers or modification subject to the following: - 1.
 The proposed design or development is compatible with surrounding neighborhoods/areas. - 2.
 Strict conformity with standards poses an unnecessary hardship to the applicant and the waiver would not be contrary to the spirit and intent of the ordinance. - 3.
-Specific circumstances relative to the proposal, or condition of the land on and around which the project is proposed, indicate that the waiver or modification will properly carry out the spirit and intent of the ordinance. - 4.
+Specific circumstances relative to the proposal, or condition of the land on and around which the project is proposed, indicate that that the waiver or modification will properly carry out the spirit and intent of the ordinance. - 4.
 That the waivers or modifications requested are necessary to accomplish the purpose of the section. - G. Guarantee of Long-Term Affordability. - 1.
 In order to qualify as a workforce housing development, the applicant must present covenants and/or other contractual guarantees that assure the units are affordable as defined by RSA 674:58, IV.